pengkang12/pengkang12.github.io/_pages/about.md

 I enjoy communicating my work and talking with students who want to learn more about computer science.
 Please don't hesitate to reach out!

-<span style="padding: 2pt 4pt; border-radius: 10px; color: white; background-color: #008453;"> I will join in Sacramento State University as a tenure-track Assistant Professor in Fall 2024.
-Stingers Up!</span>.
+<span style="padding: 2pt 4pt; border-radius: 10px; color: white; background-color: #008453;"> I will join in Sacramento State University as a tenure-track Assistant Professor in Fall 2024.</span>

 News
 ====